adex720/Ascension/ascensions.md

 ## Overall thoughts on ascension <a name="thoughts"></a>

+Currently the game already has two forms of progression: rebirths and prestiges.

 ## Reasons to not add ascensions <a name="no-implement"></a>

 ### From the perspective of high prestige player <a name="no-implement-high"></a>
 ### From the perspective of middle prestige player <a name="no-implement-middle"></a>